it started with a phone call at the height of the pandemic . . .

 Our aim was always to build bridges between the East Village and some of the more underserved communities in New York.

-Although the pandemic is less of a threat in the city right now, its aftermath has left many in the city financially devastated, and broadened socio-economic gaps.
+Although the pandemic is no longer a threat in the city, its aftermath has left many New Yorkers financially devastated, and it broadened socio-economic gaps.

-Now we serve over 70 organizations who come to pick up food from us and distribute it all over the city.
+Now we serve over 70 organizations who come to pick up food from us and ferry it all over NYC.

 We continue to strive for food security and for supporting all our neighbors in need with healthy and nutritious meals, so that they can thrive with dignity and self-respect.